-Generating a CSR for Internet Information Server (IIS) 8 and IIS 8.5
+Generating a CSR for Internet Information Server (IIS) 8.5

 (1) Open the Internet Information Services (IIS) Manager and Click on the server name (left menu)